zeeshanmcp12/docker/notes.md

 docker rm $(docker ps -aq) -> remove all exited containers docker run -v "$PWD" -> mount current working directory as a volume in container
-Note: we cannot type only ".(dot)" as we have to define absolute path in quotes
+Note: we cannot type only ".(dot)" as we have to define absolute path in quotes docker logs <container_name>
+Note: when docker container starts it send error to standard out and standard error.

+docker inspect <container_name> -> to extract the details of containers for example, IP, port, service etc docker exec -> execute the command docker exec -it <container_name> bash -> start container in interactive mode and execute "bash" command or run shell in the container.

 ### Verify if nginx/apache web server